- page 1 of 1 -

 In 2010 the Society received information from a fellow researcher which helped to confirm the complete details of death of all 427 Taiwan POWs, including the cause of death and the first burial place of the deceased.
 This information is available on a case by case basis to POWs or immediate family members and can be requested by contacting the Society.

-Note: in the Spring of 1946 the Imperial War Graves Commission (now the Commonwealth War Graves Commission) came to Taiwan and exhumed all the remains from the various camp burial sites and re-interred them in the Sai Wan War Cemetery in Hong Kong where they all now rest in peace.
-Shortly thereafter the American War Graves Recovery Team came to Taiwan and removed all the remains of the American POWs who died.
+Note: in the Spring of 1946 the Imperial War Graves Commission (now the Commonwealth War Graves Commission) came to Taiwan and exhumed the remains of all the British, Australian and Dutch POWs from the various camp burial sites and re-interred them in the Sai Wan War Cemetery in Hong Kong where they now rest in peace.
+Shortly thereafter the American War Graves Recovery Team came to Taiwan and removed all the remains of the American POWs who died here.
 Most were re-buried at the Punchbowl Cemetery in Hawaii, some in Manila and some were repatriated to their home cemeteries in the USA.

 Q: HOW CAN I OBTAIN A PHOTO OF A FAMILY MEMBER'S GRAVE IN HONG KONG OR ELSEWHERE?